jscs-dev/node-jscs/OVERVIEW.md

 ### esnext

-Attempts to parse your code as ES6 using the harmony version of the esprima parser.
+Attempts to parse your code as ES6+ using the babel-jscs package as the parser.Please note that this is currently experimental, and will improve over time.

 Type: `Boolean`